Maya-faisal/Training/Task4/README.md

 # High availability cluster for MariaDB

-**Setting up a 3-node MariaDB Galera cluster for high availability, for Task3 image with each container running on a separate VM.**
+**Setting up a 3-node MariaDB Galera cluster for high availability, for Task3 image.**

 Here are the steps to set up a 3-node Galera cluster with MariaDB using containers, each on a separate VM: